 - ½ teaspoon vanilla extract

-- Prep the corn starch: In a small bowl, stir or whisk together 1 tablespoon of corn starch with 1 tablespoon of fruit juice, making sure the corn starch gets completely dissolved.
+- Prep the corn starch: In a small bowl, stir or whisk together 1 tablespoon of fruit juice with 1 tablespoon of corn starch, making sure the corn starch gets completely dissolved.
 Set aside.

 - Simmer the berries, remaining juice, and maple syrup.
 Combine them in a medium saucepan set over medium heat and let simmer for about 5 minutes, stirring occasionally.
 The berries should start to soften and break down, and the mixture should be juicy.